piraces/hello/description.md

 ###Issues

+  $ a
-  $ * What went wrong:
+  $ *What went wrong:
   $ A problem occurred evaluating root project 'hello'.
-  $ > org.gradle.api.tasks.TaskContainer.create(Ljava/lang/String;Ljava/lang/Class;)Lorg/gradle/api/Task;
+  $ >org.gradle.api.tasks.TaskContainer.create(Ljava/lang/String;Ljava/lang/Class;)Lorg/gradle/api/Task;

 Problem: In the Ubuntu repository has a version less than 1.6 Gradle , higher versions use other syntax.

-Solution: Download the latest version from the official website
+Solution: Download the latest version from the official website.

 Execute:

   $ ~/Gradle-XX/bin/Gradle

-Or add it to the environment variables to use as command
+Or add it to the environment variables to use as command.

-  $ * What went wrong:
+  $ *What went wrong:
   $ Execution failed for task ':compileJava'.
-  $ > invalid source release: 1.8
+  $ >invalid source release: 1.8

 Solution 1: Update Java Path